Improving Robustness of AlphaZero Algorithms to Test-Time Environment Changes: Methodology

 Another source of inefficiency of AZ planning that can be particularly detrimental when changes happen is the fact that we might explore the same path over and over because the (in the test environment) incorrectly estimated value for an action is comparatively high, entering a planning loop.
 Formally, we define a loop as the repetition of the same state along a single path from root to leaf.

 Moerland et al. \cite{moerland} tested the possibility of blocking the loops in MCTS planning by setting the variance of a repeating state along a planning path to zero.
 In standard AZ planning, there is no such concept as the "variance" of a node\footnote{In theory, a variance of zero would correspond to an infinitely visited node.}.
 We instead propose to block loops by directly pruning the parent action from the search tree and making it not selectable from then on, as illustrated in \autoref{fig:block-loops}.
-To check whether a state is a loop, it is sufficient to compare it with every state above it, for example, during the back-up phase or by maintaining a set of the visited states during traversal.
+To check whether a state is a loop, it is sufficient to compare it with every state above it, for example, during the back-up phase or by maintaining a set of the visited states during traversal\footnote{Checking whether a newly created (leaf) node already exists along the corresponding root-to-leaf path costs $\mathcal O(h)$ operations where $h$ is the height of the tree, i.e.\ $\mathcal O(\log_{|\mathcal A|} N)$ for roughly balanced trees with branching $|\mathcal A|>1$ and $N$ total nodes, and up to $\mathcal O(N)$ in the worst case when the tree is not balanced.
+However, by maintaining a path hash set, we get expected $\mathcal O(1)$ per node using $\mathcal O(h)$ memory.}.

 In a deterministic environment, blocking the loops should be enough to avoid exploring over and over redundant paths that make us waste planning budget.
 For example, an agent in front of a newly introduced obstacle might spend a lot of planning time stuck before understanding that it should change direction.